Psychiatric & Mental Health Technician

 Cypress College (Certificate): The psychiatric technician certificate program at Cypress College in Cypress, California, consists of 52 credits, including prerequisites and electives.
 Students can complete additional general education courses to earn their associate of science (AS) degree.
 This competitive program only accepts 24 students every fall and spring semester.

-Students with a score of 3 or higher on the Advanced Placement (AP) Psychology exam can petition to take fewer courses and earn their degree faster.
+Students who score 3 or higher on the Advanced Placement (AP) Psychology exam can petition to take fewer courses and earn their degree faster.
 Cypress College offers free tuition to students who meet specific qualifications.

 • Location: Cypress, CA